Groovy

 Access application language constant in a specific language

-Returns the value that the application language constant has for the specified language.
-Replace "APP_CONST_NAME" in the example script with the name of the desired language constant.
-Replace the language code with the two-letter ISO code, e.g. "en" for English.
+Returns the value that the application language constant has in a specific portal language.
+In the example script, replace "APP_CONST_NAME" with the name of the desired language constant.
+For example, enter "en" for English as the language code.

 Snippet